gamma-opt/Gogeta.jl/docs/src/psplit_nns.md

 # Formulation of NN with the partition-based approach

 We implemented partition-based (or Psplit) approach based on the paper written by [Tsay et al. (2021)](literature.md).
 The idea behind this approach is to split weights of neurons into non-overlapping partitions while formulation.
+A more detailed example can be found in the next [juputer notebook](https://github.com/gamma-opt/Gogeta.jl/blob/main/examples/neural_networks/example_5_nn_partition_formulation.ipynb).

 In order to formulate NN as `JuMP` model, you should call [`NN_formulate_Psplit!`](@ref).
 It has parameter `P` that controls how many partitions are created.